codacy/pulse-user-docs/docs/one-click-integrations/jira-integration.md

 1. Click **Install Jira** and follow the instructions on the Jira UI to install the app.

+    !!! important
+        This step should be performed by a Jira administrator, since Pulse will only have access to Jira resources that the user setting up the integration has access to.

     ![Installing the Pulse Jira app](images/jira-installing.png)

 1. Wait until you get a confirmation that Pulse successfully created the integration and the necessary webhooks on Jira.